IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/currentTask.md

         *   All high-level project documents have been updated to reflect this pivot.

 ## Task Backlog:

-*   ### Task ID: `STRAPI-INT-002`
-    *   #### Name: Content API Integration
-    *   #### Detailed Description & Business Context:
-        Develop the backend components to enable seamless content retrieval from Strapi for the RAG pipeline.
-This involves creating a Python client to communicate with Strapi's REST API, building a content processor to handle Strapi's JSON format, and mapping Strapi metadata to the RAG pipeline's schema.
-    *   #### Acceptance Criteria:
-        1. A Python client for the Strapi REST API is implemented.
-        2. An `embedding_processor_strapi.py` is created to process Strapi JSON content.
-        3. Strapi metadata is correctly mapped to the RAG pipeline's metadata schema.
-    *   #### Link to projectRoadmap.md goal(s):
-        *   Feature 6: Strapi CMS Integration
-        *   Milestone 6: Strapi CMS Integration - Phase 2
-    *   #### Status: To Do
-    *   #### Estimated Effort: 5-7 days
-    *   #### Priority: High

 *   ### Task ID: `STRAPI-INT-003`
     *   #### Name: Synchronization Mechanism